modzy/hugging-face-raspberry-pi/README.md

 ## Overview

 This repository includes detailed instructions and the corresponding code for deploying, serving, and running a Hugging Face model on a Raspberry Pi.
 We will start from a model card on Hugging Face's model hub and transform it into a microservice accessible with APIs on an edge device.
-The instructions included in this README are specific to a Raspberry Pi device, but you can follow along with your own preffered remote device (Linux OS with ARM or AMD chip).
+The instructions included in this README are specific to a Raspberry Pi device, but you can follow along with your own preferred remote device (Linux OS with ARM or AMD chip).

 Below is a quick overview of this README's contents: